noiseprotocol/nls_spec/nls.md

  * `evidence_blob_type`:  This lists identifiers defining various types of evidence that the sender is providing for its static public key.
 Supported evidence types are "x509cert" and "x509chain", but users can define additional evidence types.
 These values will typically match the values in `evidence_request_type`, but this isn't strictly required.
 For example, a single `evidence_request_type` may allow several different `evidence_blob_type` responses.
 The indexes in this list correspond to indexes for `evidence_blob`.

  * `evidence_blob`:  This lists evidence blobs for the sender's static public key.
 The type of each blob is determined by the corresponding `evidence_blob_type` element.
 Blobs are likely to contain certificates or signatures for the sender's static public key.
 This list can contain one additional element which does not correspond to an `evidence_blob_type` but is assumed to match an implicit evidence type the parties are pre-configured with.

  * `max_send_length`:  Indicates the maximum size of transport messages that the sender will send.
+Zero is interpreted as 65535 (the maximum), so a nonzero value must be less than 65535.

  * `max_recv_length`:  Indicates the maximum size of transport messages that the recipient can send.
+Zero is interpreted as 65535 (the maximum), so a nonzero value must be less than 65535.

  * `continuous_rekey`:  Indicates that the sender will rekey the sending cipherstate after sending each transport message.